insertokername/custom-authlib/docs/basic/intro.rst

 Extendable
 ----------

-Authlib is designed as flexible as possible.
+insertokname-authlib is designed as flexible as possible.
 Since it is built from low-level specification implementation to high-level framework integrations, if a high level can't meet your needs, you can always create one for your purpose based on the low-level implementation.

 Most of the cases, you don't need to do so.
 Extendable has been taken into account from the start of the project.
-Take OAuth 2.0 server as an example, instead of a pre-configured server, Authlib takes advantage of ``register``.
+Take OAuth 2.0 server as an example, instead of a pre-configured server, insertokname-authlib takes advantage of ``register``.

 .. code-block:: python